bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```handlebars
 {{stylesheet assetPath}}
 ```
-Renders a link tag to insert a stylesheet into a theme.
+Renders a link tag to insert a stylesheet into a theme; returns an HTML string.
 (This is required if you want Theme Editor to rewrite the stylesheet file when a merchant customizes their theme.)
-This helper returns an HTML string.

 #### Parameters

 - `assetPath` (String}): Filepath to the theme's CSS stylesheet file.
-- You can append optional parameters as `key="value"` pairs.
+- `options`: You can append optional parameters as `key="value"` pairs.

 #### Example